FredHutch/marimo-viewer-cirro/README.md

-# CUT&RUN Viewer
+# Marimo Viewer: Cirro
-Visualization of CUT&RUN results
+Visualization of data managed in the Cirro data platform

 ## Development